Topeka High Chandeliers

 Office Field Trip

 2019/5/22 – We recently took an office field trip to Lawrence to tour some of the City’s old buildings, including the Union Pacific Depot and the Warehouse Arts district.
-The staff couldn’t resist touching some of the wood details.
+Our Designers and PMs couldn’t resist touching some of the wood details.

 Intrust Bank Ceiling

 2019/5/19 – The Intrust Bank along Topeka Blvd. has some wild mid-century ceiling details and great daylight.
 Check it out.

 Getting Ready for the Office Move

 We’re getting ready to move from our home of 3 years at 712 Kansas Ave. to our new home at 602 SW 6th.
 This space has been a great starting point for us as a new business but we found a great opportunity with our new space.
 It offers us more room and we’ll own it!

 2019/4/29 – This is worth a read for any Architects, designer or artist: